protw/twfarm/README.md

 To provide this feature, each wiki contains a standardized `$:/boa/logo` tiddler (a separate article is referred in *Tiddlywiki* as a *tiddler*).
 This tiddler contains the information needed to represent the wiki in the catalog outside.

+> **IMPORTANT!** In order to facilitate creation of a new wiki in the *TW Farm* one can download a ready-to-use wiki template from https://github.com/protw/templ

 The core of the technology is the `tw_builder` script.
 The first version of the script was written by means of a high-level programming language -  *Octave*.
 Then the second version was re-written using *Javascript*.
 The editor runs this script on own computer.
 The script updates the wiki information in the *Github* repository, updates the wiki collection information, prepares and executes the process of publishing on the Internet.

 The script code, additional resources, and description of the technology are available at https://github.com/protw/twfarm.
 The technology description wiki is available at https://protw.github.io/twfarm (in Ukrainian).